-BioDiem's partner, the Institute for Experimental Medicine (IEM), Russia, has continued preparing and supplying LAIV reassortant viruses for the WHO during the year including for avian (or bird) flu.
-Under the IEM's agreement with PATH, Phase I clinical studies of avian influenza strain have been undertaken with Phase II trials expected later in the year.
-A Phase I avian flu vaccine trial has also commenced in Thailand.
+BioDiem's partner, the Institute for Experimental Medicine (IEM), Russia, has continued to prepare and supply LAIV reassortant viruses for the WHO during the year including for avian (or bird) flu.
+Under the IEM's agreement with PATH, Phase I clinical studies of avian influenza strain were completed and Phase II trials commenced.
+A Phase I avian flu vaccine trial has also been completed in Thailand.